Rideshare Accident Liability

 You’ve probably heard of Uber, the rideshare behemoth with more than two million drivers in 80 countries.
 Since Uber’s debut in San Francisco in 2009, dozens of other rideshare companies have popped up across the country, including Via, Wingz, Kid Car, and Veyo.

-If the company refuses to pay, you can pursue compensation from the rideshare driver’s personal auto insurance policy.
+It’s important to hold negligent drivers accountable for their actions.
+Even if the rideshare company refuses to pay (as they often do), you can pursue compensation from the driver’s personal auto insurance policy.

 The amount of compensation you can recover from the rideshare company also depends upon the driving “period” which the driver was in at the time of the accident.
-These periods are as follows:
+These periods are:

 - Offline: The driver is not logged into the rideshare app.
 No coverage is provided by the company, but the driver’s personal insurance could apply.